Git-Angel/ToDo_Project_Typescript/README.md

-# 📝 React Todo App
+# 📝 React Typescript Todo App

-A fully functional Todo web application built with **React**, **React Router v7**, and **Tailwind CSS**, using **JSONPlaceholder** for API integrations.
+A fully functional Todo web application built with **React Typescript**, **React Router v7**, and **Tailwind CSS**, using **JSONPlaceholder** for API integrations.
 The creating, editing and deleting modals of this application are fully functional at the UI level but those actions are not carried out at the back end due to the fact that we are dealing with a dummy database, hence those actions are for demonstration purposes.

 ## 📌 Features

+- **Authentication** This allows you log into the app
 - **Skeleton 💀** as the first component to load the page contents
 - Fetch todos from API with **pagination** (10 items per page)
 - **Search** todos by title